denny-imanuel/AioSwagger/Readme.md

 # Aio API
 by Denny Imanuel

-This project shows how to build Python AioHttp API with Swagger UI
+This project shows how to build Rest API complete with Swagger UI documentation using Python programming language and Aio Http framework.

 ### Requirement